 Emisar lights are built for flashoholics.
 You won't find them in any brick and mortar stores, anywhere.
 With Emisar flashlights you'll get the latest and greatest technology currently available in the flashlight world.
 Not joking.
 The D4v2 is the second version of this immense popular EDC flashlight.

 The Emisar uses the extremely popular (amongst flashoholics) Anduril UI, which features a lot of interesting options.
 To name a few: battery voltage meter, smooth ramping, momentary on, temperature check, candle mode, party strobe, and even a Lightning storm mode.
 That being said, this is probably not for the average user, but for the more advanced users.
+Don't forget to check out our in-depth review on the Emisar D4v2 here.

 Definitely the most popular flashlight in the Flashlight communities!